Lectures, Colloquium, Colloquy

 ASRC has held lectures and other events since its founding to educate the public about atmospheric science and connect with the community.

-ASRC celebrates 50+ years of research and field work taking place at the Whiteface Mountain Field Station in Wilmington, NY!
+ASRC is proud of the 50+ years of research and field work taking place at the Whiteface Mountain Field Station in Wilmington, NY!

 The Raymond Falconer Natural History Lectures

 The Falconer Lecture Series topics range from renewable energy, climate change and extreme weather, to ecological restoration, electric bicycles and more.
 Watch previous lectures on YouTube.

 ASRC hosts two lecture series annually, in spring and summer.

 Spring lectures are held Tuesday evenings at 7 p.m. in the ETEC building, located at 1220 Washington Avenue, Room 149A/151A, Albany, NY 12226.

 Summer lectures are held Tuesday evenings at 7 p.m. at ASRC’s Whiteface Mountain Field Station located at 110 Marble Lane, Wilmington, New York 12997.
 Visit their Falconer Lecture page for more details.

 Spring Falconer Lectures

 Free to the public, Tuesday evenings at 7 p.m. in the ETEC building, located at 1220 Washington Avenue, Room 149A/151A, Albany, NY 12226 (free parking), and via Zoom.